 How do I make a potting mix using compost?
 Mix one part cured compost with one part cocopeat.
 This combination creates a lightweight, well-aerated and moisture-retaining growing medium suitable for pots, containers and grow bags.
 It does not compact over time and is rich in beneficial microbes that support plant growth.

-Can I grow vegetables in an apartment using compost?
+How do I turn kitchen waste to vegetables in a Bangalore apartment?
 Yes.
 A compost and cocopeat mix works well in containers, grow bags and pots on balconies and terraces.
 Leafy greens like lettuce, spinach and methi are particularly well suited to container growing and produce multiple harvests.

 Why should I cure compost before using it?
 Freshly harvested compost may still be in an active decomposition phase.
 Applying immature compost directly to plants can damage roots.
 A two-week curing period in a damp jute bag allows the process to fully complete, producing stable and plant-safe compost.